p-pavel/scala-typelevel-motivational/README.md

 so if you are interested, check the page periodically.

-I started my journey with softare engineering ~30 years ago, professionally worked with C, C++, Java, Smalltalk, Python, Haskell, Agda, Scala and more.
+I started my journey with softare engineering ~30 years ago, professionally worked with C, C++, Java, Smalltalk, C#, Python, Haskell, Agda, Scala and more.

 I currently see the microservice catastrophe marching and the rise of ancient evil like Go.

 My interests include: